Connected Home Care Portal

 View/Edit Upcoming Visits

-Caring Companions Home Care is family-owned home care agency dedicated to improving the lives of seniors.
+Caring Companion Home Care is family-owned home care agency dedicated to improving the lives of seniors.
 Providing reliable, flexible in-home care services to keep your family safe and comfortable in the home they love.
-We serve families in the greater Boston, Massachusetts area.
+We serve families in the Massachusetts, Maine, and New Hampshire.

 Because we are committed to delivering the highest level of service, we developed a nationally-recognized web-based home care communications system.
 Our home care companions in your loved one's home update a private, secure, family web portal — a “window into the living room” with photos, activity logs, and daily reports.
 Home care reports you can review on your own time to be sure your loved ones get the care they deserve.